August 11, 2021

 When every news headline and every person at every BBQ seems to be talking about what’s happening to property prices, how much so-and-so’s house went for, and how far over the CV that was – it’s easy to get swept up in it.
 You start to fear missing out on gains that other people are benefiting from and being left behind.

-I’m a big fan of property as an investment but before you rush to climb in and get a piece of what ‘everyone else’ is getting, or hurry to get in before loan-to-value ratio restrictions are reinstated, take a breath.
+I’m a big fan of property as an investment but before you rush to climb in and get a piece of what ‘everyone else’ is getting, or hurry to get in before interest rates start to rise - take a breath.

 Ultra-low interest rates have the ability to make a property look like a better investment prospect that it would be under normal circumstances.
 I’m always an advocate of balancing yield with capital gain potential and recommend finding a property with a yield of at least 4%.
 For context, the average yield in Auckland is about 1.8%!